Quantifying the mini-batching error in Bayesian inference for Adaptive Langevin dynamics: Extended Adaptive Langevin Dynamics

 \section{Extended Adaptive Langevin Dynamics}

 AdL corrects for the bias due to mini-batching when the covariance of the stochastic gradient is constant.
 This is unfortunately not always the case as we demonstrated in Section~\ref{subsec:Covariance}.
-In this section, we introduce an extension of AdL dynamics which allows to remove the bias when the covariance is not constant but can be decomposed on a finite basis of functions.
-This approach also allows to drastically reduce the bias even if the covariance matrix cannot be decomposed in a finite basis.
+In this section, we suggest an extension of AdL which allows to remove the bias when the covariance is not constant but can be decomposed on a finite basis of functions.
+This approach in fact generally allows to reduce the minibatching bias even if the covariance matrix cannot be decomposed in a finite basis, as the residual minibatching bias, still of order~$\varepsilon(n)\dt$, has a prefactor related to some projection error of the covariance matrix onto the approximation space under consideration, see~\eqref{eq:proj_sigma} below.

 We start by presenting the modified AdL dynamics in Section~\ref{sec:presentation_eADL}, under the assumption that the covariance of the force estimator can be decomposed on a finite basis of functions.
-This key assumption guarantees that the marginal distribution in the~$\tht$ variable is the target posterior~\eqref{pi_bayes}, which is one important result of this work.
+This key assumption guarantees that the marginal distribution in the~$\tht$ variable is the target posterior~\eqref{pi_bayes}.
 We next propose a numerical scheme for extended AdL in Section~\ref{sec:disEADL}, where we also quantify the bias on the invariant measure arising from the use of finite time steps, and possibly from mini-batching in situations where the covariance of the force estimator cannot be decomposed as a finite sum for the chosen basis of functions.
-We finally discuss in Section~\ref{sec:choice} a crucial point of the method, namely the choice of basis functions.
+We then discuss in Section~\ref{sec:choice} a crucial point of the method, namely the choice of basis functions.
+We finally present in Section~\ref{Mixture} numerical results for the example of Section~\ref{sec:mixture_model} where the elementary likelihoods are given by a mixture of Gaussians, and for which AdL fails to fully remove the bias because the covariance matrix is not constant.
+We demonstrate that with a reduced number function basis, the bias is significantly reduced even for the smallest values of~$n$, including $n=1$.